abhishek-kumar-code/Redfish_Public/Specification.md

 #### Members

-The Members property of a collection resource identifies the members of the a collection.
+The Members property of a Resource Collection identifies the members of the collection.

 #### RelatedItem
 The [RelatedItem property](#relateditem) represents links to a resource (or part of a resource) as defined by that resources schema definition.
 This is not intended to be a strong linking methodology like other references.
 Instead it is used to show a relationship between elements or sub-elements in disparate parts of the service.
 For example, since Fans may be in one area of the implementation and processors in another, RelatedItem can be used to inform the client that one is related to the other (in this case, the Fan is cooling the processor).